 Athleta Criss Cross High Waist Metro Legging.
 If you are looking for something that can be as versatile in the yoga studio as it is doing casual errands, the Criss Cross Metro Legging might be a great choice.
 It has much of the technology you will find in the yoga-only pants, and will perform will during a typical yoga session.
 Added to it are some finish/print options that make it a bit more usable in other settings, and four pockets for ample storage during non-yoga events.
 As with all Athleta gear, the waistband is ultra-comfortable. $84.

 Nike Pro Cool Shorts.
 We wanted to include some shorts choices on the list, and the Nike Pro Cool shorts are the most versatile shorts we can find on the market that work well for yoga.
 Nike does a great job with its Dri-Fit fabric (used in much apparel in addition to yoga wear) and the flatlock seams are comfortable time and time again.
 The 3″ inseam might be a little short for some peoples’ liking, and could be annoying to others, but will work for many depending on body type.
 If you want some shorts that work for yoga but are perfect for other sports as well, these are a great investment and will not break the bank at $28.
+They are a great value.

 Lululemon Wunder Shorts.
 A little more of an investment than the Pro Cool shorts, the Wunder shorts give you a few things: A slightly more supportive gusset area, a longer inseam (5” vs. 3” can feel like a big difference), and a bit more compression.
 The compression, to some, feels much better given the support it provides.
 We have had people use the wunder shorts for yoga and other activities, so they pass the test of versatility.
 If you have the budget, we might recommend spending the extra few dollars on these.
 If not, you will be fine with the Nike’s. $48.

 Between the nine options above, you should have plenty to choose from in terms of quality, style, and price.
 If you are more in the market for general spandex shorts, we devoted an entire piece to that where we go into the finer point of those garments as well.
+Also, don’t miss our piece on compression tops which outlines the best long-sleeved compression shirts out there today.